-Alga is a C++20 header-only library that transforms text manipulation from imperative string processing into declarative mathematical expressions.
-Built on rigorous algebraic foundations with monoids, functors, and extended operators, it provides compositional parsing with built-in fuzzy matching.
+Alga is a C++20 header-only library that treats text manipulation as algebra instead of imperative string hacking.
+It is built on monoids, functors, and extended operators, and it gives you compositional parsing with built-in fuzzy matching.

 The Core Idea